scy-phy/ICS-Evasion-Attacks/README.md

 Constrained Concealment Attacks on Reconstruction-based Anomaly Detectors in Industrial Control Systems
 =======

-## Implementation of iterative and learning based concealment attacks
+## Implementation of iterative and learning-based concealment attacks

 ### Description

  This repository is organized as follows:

   * `Attacked_Model` contains the Autoencoder based detector trained on BATADAL and WADI data.
-THe code was forked from [AutoEncoders for Event Detection (AEED)](https://github.com/rtaormina/aeed) and complemented with LST and CNN defenses.
+The code was forked from [AutoEncoders for Event Detection (AEED)](https://github.com/rtaormina/aeed) and complemented with LST and CNN defenses.
 Please refer to the original repository to train your defense model.

-  * `Adversarial_Attacks` contains the iterative and learning based concealment attacks implementations used for the evaluation of our manuscript.
+  * `Adversarial_Attacks` contains the iterative and learning-based concealment attacks implementations used for the evaluation of our manuscript.

   * `Data` contains the dataset used for the experiment. *Note* to obtain WADI data please refer to [iTrust](https://itrust.sutd.edu.sg/)

-  * `Evaluation` contians the script to evaluate the attack efficacy
+  * `Evaluation` contains the script to evaluate the attack efficacy

 ### Requirements

-In order to execute attacks and evaluate them `Python 3`, `Keras`, `Pandas`, `Numpy` are required.
+To execute attacks and evaluate them `Python 3`, `Keras`, `Pandas`, `Numpy` are required.

 ### Usage
-Command line options available:
+Command-line options available:

 `-d 'dataset'`data to be used for the attacks, default=BATADAL